jundalisay/sp/content/en/research/diogenes/lives/chapter-47.md

 The orbit of the sun is the most distant one; that of the moon is the nearest to the earth; and between the two are the orbits of the other stars.

-All the stars are set on fire by the rapidity of their own motion; and the sun is set on fire by the stars; the moon has only a slight quantity of fire; the sun and the moon are eclipsed in …[126] in consequence of the inclination of the earth towards the south.
+All the stars are set on fire by the rapidity of their own motion.

+The sun is set on fire by the stars.
+The moon has only a slight quantity of fire.
+The sun and the moon are eclipsed in … in consequence of the inclination of the earth towards the south.

 In the north it always snows, and those districts are cold, and are often frozen.

-The sun is eclipsed but seldom; but the moon frequently, because her orbits are unequal.
+The sun is eclipsed but seldom.
+But the moon frequently, because her orbits are unequal.

 Leucippus also admits that the production of worlds, their increase, their diminution, and their destruction, depend on a certain necessity, the character of which he does not precisely explain.